streamlit/streamlit/docs/tutorial/tutorial_caching.md

 And we're done!

-Looks like **Uber's prime real estate at that time is Midtown, slightly off-center toward the East side**.
+Looks like Uber's prime real estate at that time is Midtown, slightly off-center toward the East side.
 Groovy!

 ## Appendix: the final script